d

 // ...

-useMutation's parameter is createTask: the function we added to requests.js, which merely uses Axios to send a new task to the server.
+})The parameter is the function we added to the file requests.js, which uses Fetch API to send a new task to the server.

-The event handler addTask performs the mutation by calling the mutation object's mutate method and passing in the new task (content, important: true):
+The event handler addTask performs the mutation by calling the mutation object's mutate method and passing in the new task (content, important: true) as an argument:

 To render a new task, we need to tell React Query to invalidate the old tasks from the query.